TheLastScrub/delta-green-foundry-vtt-system/README.md

 Crosshair icon by Delapouite under CC BY 3.0
 Two handed sword icon by Delapouite under CC BY 3.0 Katana icon by Delapouite under CC BY 3.0
+Baseball bat icon by Delapouite under CC BY 3.0 Hatchet icon by Delapouite under CC BY 3.0
+Wood axe icon by Delapouite under CC BY 3.0
+Brass knuckles icon by Delapouite under CC BY 3.0 Flashlight icon by Delapouite under CC BY 3.0
+Wire icon by Delapouite under CC BY 3.0
+Gun stock icon by Delapouite under CC BY 3.0
 AK47 icon by Skoll under CC BY 3.0
 Switchblade icon by Skoll under CC BY 3.0
 Desert Eagle iconby Skoll under CC BY 3.0